apache/singa/doc/community/issue-tracking.md

 ___

-The Singa project uses [JIRA](https://www.atlassian.com/software/jira) a J2EE-based, issue tracking and project management application.
+SINGA uses [JIRA](https://www.atlassian.com/software/jira) a J2EE-based, issue tracking and project management application.

 Issues, bugs, and feature requests should be submitted to the following issue tracking system for this project.